Casa de Nariño: Description

-On the west side of the Plaza de Armas is the National Observatory designed and built by the Capuchin architect brother Domingo de Petrés between March 24, 1802 and August 20, 1803, and whose first director was José Celestino Mutis.
+On the west side of the Plaza de Armas is the National Observatory designed and built by the Capuchin architect Friar Domingo de Petrès between March 24, 1802, and August 20, 1803, and whose first director was José Celestino Mutis.
 The Observatory is the oldest in America and there the leaders of the first conspiracy movements reunited to plan the revolution of July 20, the first step to Colombian independence.
 Currently, the observatory is part of the National University.

 On the Plaza de Armas the traditional Changing of Guard is carried out every day by the 37th Infantry Battalion.
 This military parade is one of the most famous acts performed on the Plaza de Armas, because the whole battalion reunites to do it.
 In front of the Plaza de Armas and the Patio de Rafael Nuñez, is a statue of Antonio Nariño by the French sculptor Henri-Léon Gréber made in 1910 and was relocated on July 19, 1980.